elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

  - {: .pr.i} The caterpillars seek refuge in the cotton caps ...
-The Earth's firepit is doused ... it's all good ...
+The Earth's firepit is doused ... it's fine ...
 But the sky chews betel ...
 Ha ha!
 The sky sucks daggers ...
 King of Malaysia and fevers full of insects, chew your kris and your betel ...
 Isaac, Isaac, a bullet rusts on your White smile ...
 Ouch!
 I walk on starfish thorns.
 I walk ...
 I assume ...
 I embrace ...

 *(Toussaint collapses, arms outstretched, chest against the ground.)*